evanxg852000/py-validation/README.md

 ### Validations

 Currently we have only five basic validations :
-* bail :this special validator make the engine stop and return as soon as a invalid data is encountered
+* bail :this special validator will make the engine skip the remaining rules on the current field being validated as soon as a the data fails one. this is useful if you just want to know that the data is valid
-* required : the input should not be empty, None
+* req : the input should not be empty, None -it is required
-* num :the  input should be a digit
+* num :the  input should be a numeric (float or integer)
-* min :the input should be a digit and more than the min param [min:3]
+* min :the input should be a digit greater than the min param [min:3] or a string longer than the min param [min:3]
-* max :the input should be a digit and less than the max param [max:5]
+* max :the input should be a digit less than the max param [max:5] or a string shorter than the min param [min:3]
+* btw : the input should be a digit between the btw param [btw:3,5] or a string of length between the btw param [btw:3,5]

 ### Adding your own validation
 You can extend the engine to add your own validators. the example below shows an example of this...